FelixWdm/postcardwebsite/README.md

-A very basic RMarkdown website using a template
+A very basic RMarkdown website using a template.